Roslyn Fuller: Modeling

+In 2009, she and bodypainter Nina Moore helped publicise the World Bodypainting Festival.
+From 2012 to 2014, Fuller organised the annual Irish Bodypainting Competition.

 In 2013 Fuller set up Wikilicious.net to raise money for organisations supporting whistle-blowers.
 For the project she combined photos from her modelling career with information on whistle-blowers throughout recent history.
 The project has been widely covered in media around the world.

-From 2012 to 2014, Fuller organised the annual Irish Bodypainting Competition, which has attracted media attention in Ireland, the UK and the US.